TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 -   **[execute](../../reference/store_commands/execute.html)**
     Executes a prepared statement or a SQL command with dynamic parameters.
 -   **[exit](../../reference/store_commands/exit.html)**
-    Completes the `snappy-shell` application and halts processing.
+    Completes the `snappy` application and halts processing.
 -   **[first](../../reference/store_commands/first.html)**
     Moves the cursor to the first row in the *ResultSet*, then fetches the row.
 -   **[get scroll insensitive cursor](../../reference/store_commands/get_scroll_insensitive_cursor.html)**